nic11/antigo/README.md

 ## What’s Cool About Antigo

+Ever found yourself in a situation where your users face a critical issue, but your logs lack the necessary insight, and you end up spending days trying to figure out what’s going on?
+And that's assuming you're dealing with backend - but what if your code runs as a desktop app?
+Well, there’s a solution now, and it works in both environments!

 Antigo makes use of C++ features to automatically link to the previous context and detect in-flight exceptions, giving you some handy functionality:

 1. **Automatic Context Passing:** No need to pass context through every function!
 Just declare it at the start of your function, and it’ll be passed along automatically through thread-local storage.
 This is super helpful when dealing with stack frames that you don’t control (like other C++ libraries or even different programming languages).